Ty-node/Relay-Desk/README.md

 ## 📖 Introduction

 This system uses a **Slack Workflow** to capture IT support requests triggered by an emoji reaction.
 These requests are automatically logged into a **Google Sheet**.
 A **Google Apps Script** then enriches this data by:

-- Fetching the original Slack message content.
+- Fetches the full text of a Slack message from a permalink.
+- Determines the user's location based on the Slack channel ID.
-- Categorizing the ticket based on keywords.
+- Categorizes the ticket by searching the message for keywords.
-- Assigning a unique ticket ID.
+- Assigns a unique, formatted Ticket ID.
+- Formats rows with colors based on location.
+- Periodically removes duplicate entries.
-- Providing daily summary reports in a designated Slack channel.
+- Sends a daily summary report of open tickets to a specified Slack channel.

 ---